 Mother's first contention of error is that the trial court erred in denying her Motion for Recusal based on the judge's partiality.
-According to Mother, the judge's affirmation of Father's consent to adoption demonstrated the judge's view that adoption was the right choice for the children, which indicated that termination of Mother's parental rights was "inevitable."
+According to Mother, the judge's affirmation of Father's consent to adoption demonstrated the judge's view that adoption was the right choice for the children.
+In Mother's view, said affirmation indicated that termination of Mother's parental rights was "inevitable."
 The Department responds that the trial judge appropriately denied Mother's motion.
 We first provide additional background, then discuss the standard of review, and ultimately reach the parties' legal arguments.

-&lt;sup>14 Father consented to the termination of his parental rights and is not a party to this appeal.
+14 Father consented to the termination of his parental rights and is not a party to this appeal.